-For retailers looking to shake up the customer experience status quo, Columbus, Ohio is the place to be.
+For retailers looking to shake up the in-store customer experience status quo, Columbus, Ohio is the place to be.
 The New York Times refers to Columbus as the “Silicon Valley” of retail—a hub of innovation where brands test flashy, far-out concept stores in expansive retail environments.

 It’s exciting to see leading brands break the mold in such grand fashion.
 But concept stores are big investments.
 Many retailers are hard-pressed to make basic upgrades, let alone create an experimental high-tech consumer playground.

 If you’re wondering how on earth you’re supposed to compete with the big customer experience spenders, you’re asking the wrong question.

 Here’s the right question: “How can we create a memorable customer experience in our stores?”

 It doesn’t take a fortune to build customer loyalty.
 With reliable data and a retail laboratory of your own, you can get started transforming your in-store customer experience.